-A detailed new report of ZDNet says that FBI does not need to disclose how they unlocked the iPhone of the San Bernardino terrorist.
+A detailed new report of ZDNet says that the FBI does not need to disclose how they unlocked the iPhone of the San Bernardino terrorist.
 It is a decision by the court after a few leading news media filed a ‘Freedom for Information’ lawsuit.

-Many believe that FBI took the help of Cellebrite, the Israeli mobile forensics firm, for the iPhone unlocking.
-Used by the demised Syed Farook in the San Bernardino attack, the phone is iPhone 5c.
+Many believe that the FBI took the help of Cellebrite, the Israeli mobile forensics firm, for the iPhone unlocking.
+Used by the demised Syed Farook in the San Bernardino attack, the phone is an iPhone 5c.
 However, the details on the process of the unlocking haven’t seen the daylight either.

 The ruling of the court is more likely to finally put the matter to rest.
 Having said that, it is unclear this far if the debates regarding the San Bernardino case would stop.